posativ/weave-minimal/README.md

 Setup and Configuration
 -----------------------

-Make sure you have sqlite available on your system (e.g. `apt-get install libsqlite3-0`) as well as `python` >= 2.5 (2.5 needs `simplejson` as additional egg though).
+You need `python` ≥ 2.5 and `werkzeug`.
+If you use 2.5 also install `simplesjon`.
 See `python weave.py --help` for a list of parameters including a short description.

     $> easy_install -U werkzeug
     $> git clone https://github.com/posativ/weave-minimal